gingeralesy/media-tracker/README.md

 ### Spotify

-The tool will simply find the title of the window that Spotify is running on and uses it, if one is currently being played.
+The tool will simply find the title of the window that Spotify is running on and uses it if a song is currently being played.

 ### VLC